matomo-org/developer-documentation/docs/heatmap-session-recording/setup.md

 # Setting up Heatmap & Session Recording

 In this guide you will learn how to customize the tracking of [Heatmaps & Session Recordings](https://www.heatmap-analytics.com/).
-By default, you do not need change your tracking code and Piwik takes care of everything.
+By default, you do not need to change your tracking code and Piwik takes care of everything.
 However, you can adjust the tracking in various ways.

 ## Embedding the Heatmap & Session Recording JavaScript Tracker